ValeWasTaken/Project_Euler/README.md

 Project Euler problems and solutions I made for them.

+A list of all problems can be found here: https://projecteuler.net/problems

 <h2>Table of Contents:</h2>
 - Project Euler Problem 1 [Completed in: Python, C++, Java, & PHP]
 - Project Euler Problem 2 [Completed in: Python, C++, Java, & PHP]